stevenroose/dart-eventsource/README.md

 # eventsource

-A library for using EventSource or Server-Side Events (SSE).
+A library for using EventSource or Server-Sent Events (SSE).
 Both client and server functionality is provided.

+This library implements the interface as described [here](https://html.spec.whatwg.org/multipage/comms.html#server-sent-events).

 ## Client usage